Pinterest offers new tool, lays base for money-making features

 Pinterest is "building foundations to monetize" its service this year, Chief Executive Ben Silbermann told The Wall Street Journal last month.

-In February, the company raised $200 million (134 million pounds) in funding from venture capital firms that include Andreessen Horowitz and Bessemer Venture Partners.
-The funding deal valued the three-year-old company at $2.5 billion (1.6 billion pounds).
+In February, the company raised $200 million in funding from venture capital firms that include Andreessen Horowitz and Bessemer Venture Partners.
+The funding deal valued the three-year-old company at $2.5 billion.

 The new tool will provide information about various types of user activity on Pinterest, such as the frequency with which people are clicking on a company's online photos.